Multi-language technical SEO: indexing and crawling

 By Michael Andrews, Wix SEO Expert UK

 Multi-language websites multiply your technical SEO challenges proportionally.
 A site with five languages has five times the URLs, five times the sitemap entries, and five times the potential for crawl errors.
-This lesson addresses the technical SEO fundamentals specific to multi-language Wix sites, including crawl budget management, indexing strategies, and how to prevent common technical failures that block search engines from properly serving your content.
+This lesson addresses the technical SEO fundamentals specific to multi-language Wix sites, starting with a step-by-step Wix Multilingual configuration walkthrough, followed by hreflang verification, Google Search Console International Targeting setup, crawl budget management, and indexing strategy.
+Wix Multilingual uses a subdirectory structure — /fr/, /de/, /es/ and so on — meaning all language versions share the same root domain and pool their authority, which is the approach recommended by Google.

 Crawl Budget and Multi-Language Sites